-We’ve teamed up with WA fishing writer and personality Scott Coghlan (pictured above with a beautiful Exmouth coral trout) to present ‘Scott’s Spots’ – a series featuring his personal experience and expert overview of some of WA’s most iconic fishing locations and some of those less well known ones off the beaten track.
+We’ve teamed up with Western Angler editor Scott Coghlan, pictured above with a beautiful Exmouth coral trout, to present ‘Scott’s Spots’.
+Scott’s Spots is a series featuring Scott’s personal experience and expert overview of some of WA’s most iconic fishing locations and some of those less well known ones off the beaten track.
 We want fishers to get out there and experience the fantastic fishing that WA offers for the benefit of their well-being as well as restoring the annual $2.4 billion worth of economic activity recfishing provides.
 Here Scotty kicks off the series with a look at exciting Exmouth.

 Originally founded for military purposes back in 1967, Exmouth is now probably our most famous fishing destination, famed right across the globe for the incredible opportunities it provides for a wide range of anglers.